Ai00-X/ai00_server/README.md

     $ ./ai00_rwkv_server
     ```

-5. Open the browser and visit the WebUI at https://localhost:65530
+5. Open the browser and visit the WebUI at http://localhost:65530 (https://localhost:65530 if `tls` is enabled)

 ### 📜(Optional) Build from Source